jczerwinski/independent-study/README.md

 ## Course Objectives/Learning Outcomes

-At the end of the course, a successful student will be able to:
+By the end of the course, a successful student will be able to:

 - Critically analyze and evaluate academic writing and citation management tools.
 - Analyze and evaluate the requirements of academic writing and citation management tool users.